-DAVID T. STURROCK is Vice President of Operations for Simio LLC www.simio.com.
+DAVID T. STURROCK is a Technical Fellow with Simio LLC www.simio.com.
 He graduated from The Pennsylvania State University in Industrial Engineering.
-He has over 35 years of experience in the simulation field and has applied simulation techniques in the areas of transportation systems, scheduling, plant layout, call centers, capacity analysis, process design, health care, packaging systems and real-time control.
+He has over 35 years of experience in the simulation field and has applied simulation techniques in the areas of transportation systems, scheduling, plant layout, call centers, capacity analysis, process design, health care, packaging systems, real-time control, and Industry 4.0.
+He previously served as the Product Manager for Rockwell Automation's entire suite of simulation and emulation products.
 He is co-author of two leading simulation textbooks, contributed to several others, and teaches simulation at the University of Pittsburgh.
-In his present role for Simio he is responsible for development, support, and engineering services resources for the Simio simulation and scheduling product suite.
-His email is dsturrock@simio.com.
+In recent roles for Simio he has been responsible for development, support, services, and training for the Simio simulation and digital transformation product suite.
+His email is dtsturrock@gmail.com.